CASE STUDY

 The solution: Designing for the people who weren't fundraising yet

-Rather than optimising further for Stollery's strongest fundraisers, the team built 2026's strategy specifically around the participants who historically raised nothing.
+Rather than optimizing further for Stollery's strongest fundraisers, the team built 2026's strategy specifically around the participants who historically raised nothing.
 That meant lowering the barrier to a first donation, creating a fundraising mechanic built for kids specifically, scaling email outreach dramatically, and replacing institutional storytelling with real participant voices.

 A fundraising prize tier built just for kids